Best Buy suspends profit outlook, share buybacks

 Best Buy’s troubles have been exacerbated by the abrupt exit of CEO Brian Dunn due to an ethics probe.

-Best Buy shares closed down 1.38 percent at $17.91 on Tuesday afternoon, after sinking to a nine-year low of $16.25 earlier in the session.
+Best Buy shares closed down 1.4 percent at $17.91 on Tuesday after sinking to a nine-year low of $16.25 earlier in the session, extending losses made on Monday following the announcement of new CEO Joly.
+Joly has headed hospitality and travel company Carlson but lacks retail experience.

 Joly will also receive cash, stock and options worth up to $20 million over a three year period as compensation for benefits he left behind at Carlson.